nickjstevens/nickjstevens/content/post/2019/create-dont-consume/index.md

 {{< figure src="featured.jpg" title="Image credit: Nick J Stevens" >}}

-In the vein of not doing invisible work (see the Tweet below that seeded this) I sketched out my “create, don’t consume” note.
+In the vein of not doing invisible work I sketched out my “create, don’t consume” note.
 For knowledge workers it’s important to recognise when to consume content and when to create content.
 Writing is a natural outlet to allow knowledge to solidify, to identify connections, and to share experiences.

-{{< tweet 1139538672968065026 >}}